 Where and When to See Saturn

 The other factor that affects our view of Saturn is its position in the sky.
 As it plods along the zodiac, the gas giant spends most of a gloomy decade buried in low-down southerly constellations where thick horizon air often blurs its features through telescopes.
-That’s where it is now, finishing up its lowest-down position this year, in Sagittarius.
+Currently, it rests near Capricornus.

 To find Saturn for yourself on the next clear night, start the water boiling for some tea, and while waiting, venture out anytime after 10 PM.
-Look low in the southeast.
-You’ll see a very bright star down low, the most brilliant in the whole sky.
-This is Jupiter.
-Directly to its right is the only other bright star in this region, and this is Saturn.
-Saturn’s only 1/7th as bright as Jupiter, so know your target is a bright but not brilliant “star.”
+Low to the east-southeast, you’ll see the waning gibbous Moon and Jupiter rise.
+But then look low to the southeast.
+You’ll see a very bright star down low, but currently higher than the Moon and Jupiter.
+This is Saturn.
+Saturn’s only 1/7th as bright as Jupiter, so know that your target is a bright, but not brilliant “star.”
+Saturn will be highest in the sky around midnight.

 I’ve watched thousands get their first Saturnian gaze over the past half century.
 “Oh my God!” and “That’s not real!” are somehow the reliable repetitious chants that you’ll always hear when someone first sees the planet and its brilliant rings.
 But now, and throughout the summer, why not check all this out for yourself?